Community-based adaptation (CBA) conference archive

 The theme of CBA6 was 'communicating CBA'.
 The conference featured a variety of communications-related sessions on topics such as blogging, working with the media, photo storytelling, using games to communicate risk, and tools for working with children.
 Another focus was outreach, with live interviews broadcast online each day and delegates writing almost 30 blog posts and nearly 2,000 tweets.

-Bangladesh's Prime Minister Sheikh Hasina stressed the importance of mutual learning when she gave the opening address at CBA5 in Dhaka on 28 March 2011.
+Bangladesh's Prime Minister Sheikh Hasina stressed the importance of mutual learning when she gave the opening address at CBA5.
 The conference theme was 'Scaling up: beyond pilots', emphasising the need to spread CBA knowledge across communities and also vertically across levels of governance and action.

-The 4th international CBA conference was held in Dar es Salaam, Tanzania, and focused on sharing the latest developments in CBA practices, particularly work in vulnerable communities.
-Participants set up numerous working groups and agreed to develop the Global Initiative on Community-Based Adaptation (GICBA), a network which seeks to support CBA-related activities by through knowledge-sharing.
+The 4th international CBA conference focused on sharing the latest developments in CBA practices, particularly work in vulnerable communities.
+Participants set up numerous working groups and agreed to develop the Global Initiative on Community-Based Adaptation (GICBA), a network seeking to support CBA-related activities through knowledge sharing.

 Delegates to CBA3 agreed to set up a new initiative to share best practice on climate change adaptation.
 The conference in Dhaka brought together more than 140 people from 50 countries, and the conference programme featured some 60 presentations on the latest developments in CBA practice.